xalitoarriaza/help/docs/bitbucket-github-and-fortrabbit-old-app.md

 ## Deployment chain

-It is also possible to create a deployment chain with Git post hooks: You push to GitHub/Bitbucket first, that trigger a hook that pushes to fortrabbit as well, then it get's deployed.
+It is also possible to create a deployment chain with Git post hooks: You push to GitHub/Bitbucket first, that trigger a hook that pushes to fortrabbit as well, then it gets deployed.
 This way you can also integrate testing with Continuous Integration › only deploy to fortrabbit when all test are OK.

 #### Adding and and pushing to an additional remote